martynbristow/blip/README.md

 * Export the manual to HTML as well as native \*NIX man pages.
 * Add comprehensive unit tests.
 * Configure automatic unit test integtation with Travis.
-* Setup automatic build of release tarballs upon GitHub repository commits (assuming a Travis pass of unit tests).
+** Setup automatic build of release tarballs, Deb and RPM packages upon GitHub repository commits (assuming a Travis pass of unit tests).
-* Create SPEC file for RPM creation, and automatic release RPM creation.
-* Polish the Debian package creation, and automatic release DEB creation.
 * Sign all the resulting release packages.

 ## See Also